Last Updated on 2020/10/31

-You are invited to explore current new show exhibition at FOU GALLERY featuring artwork of Michael Eade introducing viewers in the cycle of life and the moment beyond time.
+You are invited to explore the current new show exhibition at FOU GALLERY featuring artwork of Michael Eade introducing viewers to the cycle of life and the moment beyond time.

 Info about the event

 Where: Fou Gallery, 410 Jefferson Ave #1, Brooklyn, New York, NY 11221

 Hours: Saturday 11 am – 6 pm, or by appointment ([email protected])

 Poster Design: Jing Lin

 Michael Eade is a contemporary figurative landscape painter from New York.
 Eade has his unique style that distinguishes his landscape artwork.
 He studied the egg tempera painting technique, an archival, and stable mediums, that utilize egg yolk.
 Eade integrates and incorporating in his artworks metal leaves, raised 22k gold leaf, raised copper and aluminum leaf on wood panel.
 He also explores different mediums, extracts nurse logs, and stumps out of his paintings to create editions varie (EV) in porcelain.

 The exhibition touches on some of the most important topics the origins, the roots that linked humans in space and time on Earth, and the awareness of individuals as part of this connection and the universal cycle of life.
 Inevitably the representation of nature and the landscape, its exploration touch the spirit of nature and the themes of creation, rebirth, renewal, and the cycles of life.

 In Tree of Life Reflected, 2018, Eade’s iconic “Tree of Life” his rendering of this tree is inspired by his study of the ancient fruit forests.